-Before your first lab period you must take a Safety Quiz in Moodle and achieve a perfect score.
-The Safety Quiz is available in Moodle under the second week's assignments or on the Quizzes page.
+Before your first lab period you must achieve a perfect score on a Safety Quiz and an Academic Honesty Quiz in Moodle.
+The quizzes are listed under the second week's assignment.
 If you carefully read the safety pages (pp xix to xxii) in your lab manual before taking the Safety Quiz, you should have no difficulty getting a perfect score.